 I've written quite a bit about the many tools available to you-some of it carry over from the film days of photography and now especially in the new world of digital photography.
 There is a balance between getting the right tool for the job and not wasting money on equipment and accessories that aren't necessary.

-So these maybe might not be considered macro photography tricks at all. ;-)
+So these maybe might not be considered macro photography tricks at all, but these ideas should help you get started.
+Here's more on equipment for macro.

 Macro photography tricks are like any other digital photography tip.
 You've got to pick the right ones for the photographic situation you are in.